Improwised/kb.repairrabbit.github.io/content/launch-your-business/_index.md

 +++
-title= "Launch Your Business"
-date= 2018-02-28T19:48:03+05:30
-description = ""
-draft= false
-weight = 3
+title= "Launch customer web portal" date= 2018-02-28T19:48:03+05:30 description = "" draft= false weight = 3
 +++

-Before launching your customer side.
-You should complete following steps.
+Before the launch of the customer side. admin needs to follow this instructions.

 * Add device categories from Master Management.
 * Add relevant devices from Master Management.
 * Add products for each devices from Master Management.

 After adding device related information.
-Add following data.
+Add the following data.

-* Add Stores and associate devices to them.
+* Add Stores and associate devices.
 * Add employees, store admin for each stores.
-* If you provide accessories, Add accessories too.
-From master management.
+* If you provide accessories than add accessories also from master management.
-* Add stocks for each products for each stores you created.
+* Add stocks for each products, for each stores created.
 It can be added from inventory.
-* By default, RepairRabbit send few emails to customers on certain actions.
-But you can enable or disable it.
-It can be done from Master Management.
+* By default, RepairRabbit send few emails to customers on certain actions.But admin  can enable or disable it from Master Management.

-Now, You can launch repair rabbit for your customers.
+Now, admin can launch repair rabbit for your customers.

 To check the sysytem use the following emails and passowrd: